ethanshenley/ambience/README.md

 ## Contributing

-We welcome contributions!
+There is much to do and I welcome contributions!
 Areas of particular interest:

 1. **Novel resource types** - Create examples with unique economic value
 2. **Matching algorithms** - Optimize discovery for specific domains